ogaml/ogaml.github.io/_modules/ogamlmath/vector2i.md

 val clamp : t -> t -> t -> t
 {% endcapture %}
 {% capture description %}
 clamp v a b returns the vector u whose coordinates are the coordinates of v clamped between the coordinates of a and b.
 {% endcapture %}
 {% include docelem.html listing=listing description=description %}

 {% capture listing %}
-val max : t -> float
+val max : t -> int
 {% endcapture %}
 {% capture description %}
 Returns the maximal coordinate of a vector.